Caps find a way to force overtime but then fall short in their duel with the Devils

 Power outage

-After going 0 for 1 on Sunday, Washington has converted just 2 of 30 power-play opportunities in its past 12 games.
-Fittingly, the Capitals’ only power-play goals in that stretch have come from captain Alex Ovechkin, who set the NHL record for career power-play goals in Friday’s win.
+After going 0 for 1 on Sunday, Washington has converted 2 of 30 power-play opportunities in its past 12 games.
+Fittingly, the Capitals’ only power-play goals in that stretch have come from captain Alex Ovechkin, who set the NHL record for career power-play goals in Friday’s win over Detroit.

 That record tally was the Capitals’ first on the power play since Dec.
 15, when Ovechkin scored during an overtime loss at Chicago.
 The previous time a Capitals player other than Ovechkin scored on the power play was defenseman Dmitry Orlov’s game-winner Nov.
 28 at Carolina.

-“Certainly some things we can do better with regard to puck battles and breakouts and that sort of thing,” Coach Peter Laviolette said.
+“Certainly some things we can do better with regard to puck battles and breakouts and that sort of thing,” Laviolette said.
 “I think if we can ever get to a point where we get guys back and we can work on some things on the ice and get some rhythm back, some timing back, that will help as well.”

 Washington managed just one shot on its lone power play Sunday.